Three steps, most days.

 Learn in short sessions that fit between homework and practice.

 Most lessons take ten to twenty minutes.
 See the note on the staff.
-Hear it played on a real cello.
+Hear it played on a real string instrument.
 Find it under a finger.
 Answer a few questions, watch the mastery bar fill a little, move on.

 III.

-Write your own music and hear it played back on real cello.
+Write your own music and hear it played back on real string instruments.

 The composition studio is in every plan.
-Write a simple étude for your teacher, arrange a warm-up for your section, sketch a piece for cello and piano.
-String-aware fingering hints keep things playable; recorded cello samples make the playback honest.
+Write a simple étude for your teacher, arrange a warm-up for your section, sketch a piece for your instrument and piano.
+String-aware fingering hints keep things playable; recorded samples make the playback honest.

-A lot of students don't realize they can compose until they try.
-Arco is designed to get you there quickly, without needing to learn MuseScore first.
+A lot of students discover they can compose the moment they try.
+Arco is designed to get you there quickly, with a notation editor that's friendly from your very first phrase.

 The method underneath